a-slice-of-py/data-scientist-hub/docs/posts/datamapplot.md

 ## Motivations

-I built DSH in late 2020 to give shape and structure(1) to all the interesting data-related links I came in touch with, and I still find really useful to have a curated collection of online resources which spans over my professional and personal interests.(2)
+I built DSH in late 2020 to give shape and structure(1) to all the interesting data-related links I came across, and I still find it really useful to have a curated collection of online resources that spans my professional and personal interests.(2)
 { .annotate }

 1. Despite I'm probably still feeding it also to placate a combination of [OCD](https://en.wikipedia.org/wiki/Obsessive%E2%80%93compulsive_disorder) and [FOMO](https://en.wikipedia.org/wiki/Fear_of_missing_out).
 2. Even if the idea of [delete everything](https://www.joanwestenberg.com/p/i-deleted-my-second-brain) starts to tickle me.

-The built-in search of mkdocs-material is already a good way to enable full text search[^1] through DSH and has some good [configuration options](https://squidfunk.github.io/mkdocs-material/plugins/search/#search)(1), but in the LLM era - where most of the information retrieval tasks are performed through natural language and agentic interactions - a search bar without semantic search capabilities seems too limited.
+The built-in search functionality of mkdocs-material already provides a good way to enable full-text search[^1] through DSH and has some good [configuration options](https://squidfunk.github.io/mkdocs-material/plugins/search/#search)(1), but in the LLM era, where most information retrieval tasks are performed through natural language and agentic interactions, a search bar without semantic search capabilities feels too limited.
 { .annotate }

 1. And even some [tweaking](https://github.com/squidfunk/mkdocs-material/discussions/8116#discussioncomment-12632752) is available!